-The point of this blog post being that prior to my trip I was faced with the fact that I would be travelling internationally for a number of months and had no way to maintain my US phone number with Tello.
+The point of this blog post being that prior to my trip I was faced with the fact that I would be travelling internationally for a number of months and had no way to keep my US phone number with Tello.
 You see, many phone service companies, including Tello, will deactivate your number after 90 days of inactivity – that is, no texting, phone calls, or data usage – therefore revoking your claim to your phone number.
 This holds true even if you continue to pay your bill.
-(I encourage you to check your phone company’s specific policy prior to travelling if you plan to be gone for more than 90 days.)
+(I encourage you to check your phone company’s specific policy prior to travelling if you plan to travel internationally for more than 90 days.)

 While I tried to tell all of the important people in my life that I would be unavailable via my regular phone number during my time in South America, it was impossible to contact everyone that had ever passed through my life.
 Plus, it was inevitable that someone (ahem, my landlord) would forget and try to reach out to me.
 The other factor was that I felt a sentimental attachment to my phone number.
 Perhaps too sentimental, but I had had the same number for the past 12 years and felt like it was a part of my identity.
 Even if I had kept paying my bill, my phone company would have likely given away my phone number due to its inactivity.

 The solution?
 Enter Tossable Digits, a company that allows you to “park” your phone number with them for as long as you like.
-Tossable Digits has a number of phone plan options, but I chose the pay-as-you-go option, which costs $3.49 a month.
-For less than $4 a month I have any texts from my US phone number forwarded to my Google Voice phone number (you can also set up texts to be forwarded to your email), which I have access to in South America via wi-fi.
+Tossable Digits has a number of phone plan options, but I chose the pay-as-you-go option, which costs $3.49 a month plus some additional fees.
+For roughly $4 a month I have any texts from my US phone number forwarded to my Google Voice phone number (you can also set up texts to be forwarded to your email), which I have access to in South America via wi-fi.
 I also have any voicemails forwarded to my email as sound clips.
 The pay-as-you-go plan allows me to set up a personalized voicemail so callers don’t know that I’m having my calls forwarded.
 Some of the more expensive plans allow for call forwarding, which means that you can actually answer any calls to your US phone number using a virtual number provided to you by Tossable Digits.